-External forces result in mechanical injury to fruits and vegetables, cereal grains, eggs and even bones in poultry.
-They occur due to severe handling as a result of careless manipulation, poor equipment design, incorrect containerisation and unsuitable mechanical handling equipment.
+External forces result in mechanical injury to fruits and vegetables, cereal grains, eggs, and even bones in poultry.
+They occur due to rough handling as a result of careless manipulation, poor equipment design, incorrect containerization, and unsuitable mechanical handling equipment.
 The damage typically results from impact and abrasion between food units, or between food units and machinery surfaces and projections, excessive vibration or pressure from overlying material.
-Increased mechanisation in food handling must be carefully designed to minimise this.
+Increased mechanization in food handling must be carefully designed to minimize this.

-Internal forces arise from physical changes, such as variation in temperature and moisture content, and may result in skin cracks in fruits and vegetables, or stress cracks in cereals.
+Internal forces arise from physical changes such as variation in temperature and moisture content, and may result in skin cracks in fruits and vegetables, or stress cracks in cereals.

-Either form of damage leaves the material open to further biological or chemical damage, including enzymic browning of bruised tissue, or infestation of punctured surfaces by moulds and rots.
+Either form of damage leaves the material open to further biological or chemical damage including enzymic browning of bruised tissue, or infestation of punctured surfaces by molds and rots.

-Improving Processing Characteristics Through Selective Breeding and Genetic Engineering
+Improving Processing Characteristics through Selective Breeding and Genetic Engineering

 Selective breeding for yield and quality has been carried out for centuries in both plant and animal products.
-Until the 20th century, improvements were made on the basis of selecting the most desirable looking individuals, while increasingly systematic techniques have been developed more recently, based on a greater understanding of genetics.
-The targets have been to increase yield as well as aiding factors of crop or animal husbandry such as resistance to pests and diseases, suitability for harvesting, or development of climate-tolerant varieties (e.g. cold-tolerant maize, or drought-resistant plants) [7].
+Until the twentieth century, improvements were made on the basis of selecting the most desirable looking individuals, while more systematic techniques have been developed more recently, based on greater understanding of genetics.
+The targets have been to increase yield as well as aiding factors of crop or animal husbandry such as resistance to pests and diseases, suitability for harvesting, or development of climate-tolerant varieties (e.g., cold-tolerant maize or drought-resistant plants) [8].
 Raw material quality, especially in relation to processing, has become increasingly important.
-There are many examples of successful improvements in processing quality of raw materials through selective plant breeding, including:
+There are many examples of successful improvements in processing quality of raw materials through selective plant breeding including:

-- improved oil percentage and fatty acid composition in oilseed rape; - improved milling and malting quality of cereals; - high sugar content and juice quality in sugar beets; - development of specific varieties of potatoes for the processing industry, based on levels of enzymes and sugars, producing appropriate flavour, texture and colour in products, or storage characteristics; - brussels sprouts which can be successfully frozen.
+- improved oil percentage and fatty acid composition in oilseed rape; - · improved milling and malting quality of cereals; - high sugar content and juice quality in sugar beets;

+- 1 Postharvest Handling and Preparation of Foods for Processing - development of specific varieties of potatoes for the processing industry, based on levels of enzymes and sugars, producing appropriate flavor, texture and color in products, or storage characteristics; - · Brussels sprouts which can be successfully frozen.

-Similarly traditional breeding methods have been used to improve yields of animal products such as milk and eggs, as well as improving quality, e.g. fat/lean content of meat.
+Similarly, traditional breeding methods have been used to improve yields of animal products such as milk and eggs, as well as improving quality - for example, fat/lean content of meat.
 Again the quality of raw materials in relation to processing may be improved by selective breeding.
-This is particularly applicable to milk, where breeding programmes have been used at different times to maximise butterfat and protein content, and would thus be related to the yield and quality of fat- or protein-based dairy products.
-Furthermore, particular protein genetic variants in milk have been shown to be linked with processing characteristics, such as curd strength during manufacture of cheese [8].
+This is particularly applicable to milk, where breeding programs have been used at different times to maximize butterfat and protein content, and would thus be related to the yield and quality of fat- or protein-based dairy products.
+Furthermore, particular protein genetic variants in milk have been shown to be linked with processing characteristics, such as curd strength during manufacture of cheese [9].
 Hence, selective breeding could be used to tailor milk supplies to the manufacture of specific dairy products.

-Traditional breeding programmes will undoubtedly continue to produce improvements in raw materials for processing, but the potential is limited by the gene pool available to any species.
+Traditional breeding programs will undoubtedly continue to produce improvements in raw materials for processing, but the potential is limited by the gene pool available to any species.
 Genetic engineering extends this potential by allowing the introduction of foreign genes into an organism, with huge potential benefits.
-Again many of the developments have been aimed at agricultural improvements, such as increased yield, or introducing herbicide, pest or drought resistance, but there is enormous potential in genetically engineered raw materials for processing [9].
+Again many of the developments have been aimed at agricultural improvements such as increased yield, or introducing herbicide, pest, or drought resistance.
+Other developments have aimed to improve the nutritional quality of foods.
+For example, transgenic "Golden" rice as a rich source of vitamin A; cereal grains with increased protein quantity and quality; oilseeds engineered to contain higher levels of omega-3 fatty acids.
+However, there is enormous potential in genetically engineered raw materials for processing [10].
 The following are some examples which have been demonstrated: